 7. Rogue River (Oregon)

 The Wild Rogue River is the classic American West river trip and it’s the perfect trip for first timers.
 It has great Class II and III rapids and warm water in a thickly forested canyon.
 This is the best river trip for families and for viewing wildlife. ( Learn more about NWRC trips on the Rogue River )

 The Franklin River famously runs through the rugged wilderness of Tasmania.
 This remote expedition includes many portages and the added challenge of rapidly changing water levels.
 You’ll enjoy big rapids, deep gorges, and beautiful camps sites.

 9. Selway River (Idaho)

 The Selway is a remote trip on a beautiful Class IV river in Northern Idaho.
-Only one trip is allowed to launch each day making it hard to get on this gem. ( Learn more about the Selway from our friends at ARTA River Trips )
+Only one trip is allowed to launch each day making it hard to get on this gem. ( Learn more about rafting the Selway River)

 10. Tatsenshini and Alsek Rivers (Yukon and Alaska)

 These parallel rivers flow through some of the most remote regions in the U.S. and Canada.
 The whitewater is fairly easy (unless you run Turnback Canyon on the Upper Alsek) but the grizzly bears, cold water, and remoteness will present plenty of challenges.
 You can start on the Tatshenshini River and meet the larger Alsek River or run the Upper Alsek.
 Both trips end where the Alsek runs into the Pacific Ocean. ( Learn more about the Alsek from our friends at Wilderness River Outfitters )

 Karnali means “holy water from the sacred mountain” since it starts at Mount Kailash in Tibet.
 It is the longest river in Nepal and the classic long river trip in a country full of long river trips.
 The Karnali ends in the lush jungles of Bardia National Park.